giuliachiola/super-blog-content/projects/super-styleguide.md

 id: P2
 ---

-The little design system to build this blog.
+This project is the little design system I used to build this blog.
-The DS has few components and less variants as possible, I developed just what I needed to build a simple blog like this!
-KISS (a.k.a.
+The DS has few components and less variants as possible, because I developed just what I needed to build a simple blog like this, KISS! (a.k.a.
 Keep It Simple Stupid!) 😇

 | Use                | Tech stack                 |